depthbomb/Scraps/README.md

 ## Finding your Cookie

 Scraps requires your Scrap.TF session cookie, `scr_session` to function.
-This can be found by accessing your browers's dev tools (usually by pressing `F12`), going to **Application** and then **Cookies**.
+This can be found by accessing your browser's dev tools (usually by pressing `F12`), going to **Application** and then **Cookies**.
 This process may differ depending on your browser.

 ## Launch Arguments

 - `/Debug` Enable logging debug info to the app's log window
-- `/Silent` Launches Scraps minimized and immediately starts the raffle runner
-- `/SkipUpdates` Skips the update check
-- `/AutoReconnect` Attempts to restart operations after stopping due to an error
-- `/SkipAnnouncements` Skips announcement fetching

 ## Avoiding Bans

 The default settings are set so as to avoid hitting any rate limits and drawing suspicion.
 Since staff can see if you are using the same IP for multiple accounts, it is highly recommended that you run a VPN alongside Scraps to hide your IP if you are to use multiple accounts.

-## Disclaimer

-This tool is in no way associated with Scrap.TF (obviously) and using this tool is against their community guidelines so there is always a risk your Scrap.TF account may get banned.
-Use this tool with caution.